brevdev/brev-docs/docs/reference/dot-brev-setup-script.md

 ## The .brev directory

 Creating a .brev setup script for each Brev project will standardize dependencies, packages and tools across all developers contributing to the same project (ex.
 Node v14, Yarn v1.22).
-By default, Brev will create a /.brev/setup.sh script in your workspace.
-If you commit this to your repo, it will get executed for every new Brev machine.
+ **Brev will create a /.brev/setup.sh script in your workspace.
+Commit this to your repo to have it executed for every new Brev machine**

 The setup scripts run from the project directory, so `/home/brev/<PROJECT_FOLDER_NAME>`